Do you have a rash? Know the difference between common conditions and when it could signal a more serious health concern.

 Because skin is the largest organ in the body, it can show signs of an internal disease before the disease shows typical symptoms.

-When a rash is more than a rash
+When is a rash more than a rash?

 A minor rash is easily treatable with antihistamines or hydrocortisone cream.
 But you should speak with your doctor if you have any of the following symptoms:

 - Do you have a fever or pain accompanying your rash?
 It could be a sign of infection and should quickly be evaluated by your doctor.

 - Do you have blisters?
 A rash that begins to blister but that can’t be explained by exposure to poison oak or ivy could be shingles.

 - Does your rash persist without improvement from over-the-counter medications?
 If antihistamines or hydrocortisone cream offer no improvement, a visit with your doctor is advised.

 - Is there any bruising or swelling around it?
 The rash may be preventing proper blood flow.

 - Is there any discharge or secretion from the rash?
 Any colored discharge or bad odor is a sign of infection.